nixon-voxell/apu_final_year_project/design_impl.typ

   #image("assets/lumina-screenshots/firing-in-lobby.png")
 ]

+The Local lobby map is where players start when they enter the game.

 #figure(caption: [Sandbox (Map 2)])[
   #image("assets/lumina-screenshots/blender-sandbox.png")
   #image("assets/lumina-screenshots/in-sandbox.png")
 ]

+New players can choose to enter the Sandbox map to test out controls and learn how to play the game.

 #figure(caption: [Multiplayer lobby (Map 3)])[
   #image("assets/lumina-screenshots/blender-multiplayer.png")
   #image("assets/lumina-screenshots/in-multiplayer.png")
 ]

+When players enter the matchmaking mode (1v1/2v2/3v3), they will be teleported into the Multiplayer lobby where they can meet their team mates and opponents in real-time as they join.
+Once the lobby is full, they will enter the Abandoned Factory.

 #figure(caption: [Abandoned factory (Map 4, in-game map)])[
   #image("assets/lumina-screenshots/blender-abandoned-factory.png")
   #image("assets/lumina-screenshots/in-abandoned-factory.png")
 ]

+The Abandoned Factory is the map where opposite teams compete between each other.

 #pagebreak()